jbrunton/jbrunton.com-jekyll/_posts/2012-10-08-principles-of-good-software-design.md

 ## The goals of good software design

-To reiterate what I've said elsewhere on this site, the benefits of well designed code are clear: good code is that which is readable, maintainable and testable.
-And code with such qualities has very real benefits for a business: it's cheaper to develop, safer to change, and easier to hire and on-board new engineers.
+To reiterate what I've said elsewhere on this site, there are real benefits to having designed code: good code (i.e. that which is readable, maintainable and testable) is cheaper to develop, safer to change, and hiring and on-boarding new engineers becomes much easier.

-Let's quickly outline what we have in mind when we talk about these qualities of a good codebase:
+Let's quickly outline what we have in mind when we talk about these qualities of a codebase:

-* **Readability**: if I look at a unit of code, can I easily understand it?
+* **Readability**: If I look at a unit of code, can I easily understand it?
-* **Maintainability**: if I modify a unit of code, will all dependent units of code change their behavior consistently?
+* **Maintainability**: If I modify a unit of code, will all dependent units of code change their behavior consistently?
 Will I have to make further changes across unrelated pieces of code, because the first unit of code is not authoritative in the system?
 Can I easily refactor and generalize code, or is it too tightly coupled?
-* **Testability**: can I quickly write effective unit and feature tests?
+* **Testability**: Can I quickly write effective unit and feature tests?

 Taking these as our three overarching goals for good software design, how do we achieve these aims?
-What are the principles that underpin all well engineered solutions?
+What are the principles that underpin all well engineered applications?
 What are the signs we should be looking for that might indicate our codebase is below par, and how should we address them?

 ## The basic principles